Coronado’s Perfect Beaches

 - Tidepools during low tide at Coronado Central Beach.

-- S’mores on the beach at the many fire pits located throughout Coronado’s beaches.
+- Making s’mores on the beach at the many fire pits located throughout Coronado’s beaches.

 - Fishing from the Ferry Landing Pier.